angelga/dice/README.md

 # dice

 Clone and run to generate a strong pass phrase for your password database.
-This uses the dice method from words from local file (sourced from somewhere online).
-To learn more about the dice method [read this](https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/).
+This uses the dice method from words from local file (sourced [from here](http://world.std.com/~reinhold/diceware.wordlist.asc)).
+To learn more about the dice method [read this](https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/) or [this](http://world.std.com/~reinhold/diceware.html).

 Clone and run:
 ```bash